Azure/Industrial-IoT/docs/manual/readme.md

 #### IoT Edge and IoT Edge Modules

 IoT Edge runs on both Windows 10 and Linux (various distributions) and leverages Docker containers for all workloads, including the built-in IoT Edge modules `edgeAgent` and `edgeHub`.
 Docker has settings for the maximum host resources that each container can consume.
-These can be displayed by the Docker command “stats” (run “docker stats” from the command line on the gateway host):
+These can be displayed by the Docker command "stats" (run "docker stats" from the command line on the gateway host):

 <img src="media/image9.png" style="width:6.3in;height:0.66389in" />